StarStrider23/Black-Scholes-project/README.md

 ## Monte Carlo vs Black-Scholes.

 Comparison of Monte Carlo and Black–Scholes pricing across different market conditions and sensitivities.
 Option prices and Greeks are evaluated across varying underlying prices.
 Monte Carlo estimates are compared to analytical Black–Scholes results.
-The set of underlying stock prices used are in the range of 50 to 150.
+The set of prices for the underlying stock used here is in the range of 50 to 150.

 ### Option Pricing.